 Ingredients

 - Chickpeas.
-You need a can of chickpeas for this flavorful dip.
-Make sure to reserve the liquid (aquafaba).
+You need a 15 ounce can of chickpeas.
+Make sure to reserve the liquid when straining (aquafaba).
 If you prefer white beans, make this quick white bean dip instead.

 - Lemon.
-Fresh lemon juice adds some freshness and acidity to this simple hummus.
+Lemon juice adds some freshness and acidity to elevate this simple hummus.

 - Extra virgin olive oil.
 I always use high-quality olive oil to smooth out my hummus.